 *Download Authors Guidelines

-Please prepare your manuscript according to template of Journal of Childhood, Education & Society.
+Please prepare your manuscript according to the template of the Journal of Childhood, Education & Society.

 *Download Manuscript Template

 *Authors could use either British (-ise) or American spelling for their manuscript; however one style should be used consistently throughout the manuscript.

-*It is mandatory to do proofreading manuscripts before publihsing.
-This is author(s) responsibility.
+*It is mandatory to do proofreading manuscripts before publishing.
+This is the author's responsibility.

 *Please register all the author(s) while submitting your manuscript to the Open Journal System.
 This is the corresponding author's responsibility.
 Please be informed that we do not add any authors in progress or after the decision.

-Articles which submitted to Journal of Childhood, Education & Society main body should be Palatino Linotype style 10 fonts, single line spacing, first line indented 1 cm and 6 nk between paragraphs.
-References should be prepared based on APA 6 reference and citing displaying essences.
+Articles submitted to the Journal of Childhood, Education & Society main body should be Palatino Linotype style 10 fonts, single line spacing, the first line indented 1 cm and 6 nk between paragraphs.
+References should be prepared based on APA 6 references and citing displaying essences.
 Direct quotations are written within “”.
-If the direct quotation is longer than 40 words, then it should be written without using “” as a separate paragraph, indented and in 8 fonts.
+If the direct quotation is longer than 40 words, then it should be written without using “” as a separate paragraph, indented, and in 8 fonts.

-Abstract: Abstract of the article should be provided general idea about research to readers, abstract should be written Palatino Linotype, 8 fonts, between 150 to 250 words.
+Abstract: Abstract of the article should be provided a general idea about research to readers, abstract should be written in Palatino Linotype, 8 fonts, between 150 to 250 words.

 Introduction: It includes information about the purpose, significance, conceptual – theoretical framework, and study in general.